blalor/docker-s3-registry/README.md

-# Working S3-backed Docker registry
+# Working filesystem-backed Docker registry

 Embeds redis as an LRU cache, for hopefully improved performance.